 The Star Supper (Wigilia)

 Not a morsel of food is eaten before the first star in the sky is sighted.
 But before any feasting on the meatless meal can begin, the breaking of the oplatki, Communion-like wafers, must take place.
 Then, an odd number of courses are served, anywhere from five to 13, depending on the wealth and preferences of the family.Continue to 5 of 7 below.

 05 of 07

-Many Poles in the United States have never had the pleasure of experiencing a wigilia dinner, or not since they were children.
+Many Poles in the United States have never had the pleasure of experiencing a wigilia dinner, or at least, not since they were children.
 The Polish Museum of America in Chicago holds several wigilia dinners to give people the opportunity to get in touch with their Polish heritage or to introduce people of different ethnicities to Polish culture.

 06 of 07

 Every year, the city of Kraków holds its creche competition for the finest and most beautifully rendered evergreen or crib in the land.
 The finest examples are exhibited in the city's Museum of Ethnography and the others are sold at the fabulous Christmas market.
 These creches are like no others you've seen.